ToolJet/ToolJet/docs/docs/tooljet-concepts/working-with-queries.md

 Consider this a way to automatically reload data.

-This concludes our basic overview of queries in ToolJet.
+This concludes our basic overview of queries in ToolJet App-Builder.
 However, the possibilities extend far beyond these fundamentals.
-You can fetch data from various other data sources and integrate with a wide range of APIs and services.
+We can fetch, combine and manipulate data from various other data sources and integrate with a wide range of APIs and services.